Review | You’re going to be asked to prove your vaccination status. Here’s how to do it.

 Meanwhile, Clear offers the most comprehensive option: It uses your phone’s camera to check that you’re a living, breathing person, and makes it easy for venue staff to tell the difference between people who just scanned their paper card and people who uploaded a fully authenticated digital record.
 (More on that below.)

 All three have potential issues.
 Clear is the only service we tested that works just as well on Android phones as it does on iPhones.
 It’s hard to tell where the proof from these apps will be accepted.
-VaxYes, which says it has more than 1 million users, told us it’s focusing on states such as Kansas, Texas, and South Carolina.
+VaxYes, which says it has more than 1 million users, told us it’s focusing on states such as Kansas, Texas and South Carolina.
 And while Clear and Airside’s health passes should pass muster anywhere your paper card does, acceptance still depends on each destination.

 Download an official digital health record